-Generally, the biggest risk factors for getting into serious trouble or bodily harm anywhere in the world are (1) taking unnecessary risks, (2) consumption of alcohol (and/or drugs), (3) crossing streets (or otherwise being in them), (4) jumping into or being in water, (5) being high up on something (e.g., ledge, wall, balcony, cliff), (6) getting involved with the wrong people, (7) night/darkness, and (8) being alone.
+Generally, the biggest risk factors for getting into serious trouble or bodily harm anywhere in the world are (1) taking unnecessary risks, (2) consumption of alcohol (and/or drugs, which are strictly prohibited), (3) crossing streets (or otherwise being in them), (4) jumping into or being in water, (5) being high up on something (e.g., ledge, wall, balcony, cliff), (6) getting involved with the wrong people, (7) night/darkness, and (8) being alone.

 The more intense these phenomena are and the more they are combined, the higher likelihood of something going disastrously wrong.
 Don’t take unnecessary risks that come with serious downsides (be careful), be extra careful crossing streets (and avoid motorbikes), don’t drink to excess and don’t use any illegal drugs (stay legal and be responsible), don’t get involved with any people engaged in illegal activities of any sort (use good sense), be conscious of ledges, railings, balconies, and cliffs (don’t lean on or jump too close to these danger zones), avoid swimming when tired, injured, or alone (don’t dive, know how to get out, etc.), be extra careful at night (take precautions and be aware of your surroundings), and rely on the buddy system (do not leave yourself or anyone else in our group alone).